laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 - light-switch-position

     This variable reflects the current position of the virtual light switch.
 It can be modified by light programs to turn the light switch to a specific position as well.

+- gear

+    If the configuration has the control of a gearbox servo enabled, this variable reflects the current gear.
+The light program can also change to a new gear.
+If an invalid gear number is assigned then the assignment is ignored and reverted back to the current gear once the light program execution yields.

+- servo

+    If Light Program Servo Control is enabled in the configuration, this variable can be used to read and set the current servo location in the range of -100 (left endpoint) ..
+0 (center) .. +100 (right endpoint).
+Values set outside this range are clamped to -100 or +100.
+Note that the endpoints and center position can be adjusted in the light controller by performing 8 clicks.
+    Refer to the light controller user manual for details.

 ### LED declerations